 Peracetic acid used as a replacement for chlorine: Peracetic acid is used as a disinfecting and sterilising step in some chlorine-free cleaning protocols for milking machines and bulk milk tanks – guideline for use is to incorporate into an additional final rinse.
 It is not necessary to rinse after its application.

-the bulk milk tank
+Chlorine-free cleaning of the bulk milk tank

 Five chlorine-free cleaning protocols are recommended for milking machines and three cleaning options recommended for bulk milk tanks.
 Discuss with your milk quality or Teagasc adviser which cleaning option is best suited for your set-up and implement as recommended.
 The chemical content of CF caustic products and cleaning options are listed on the Teagasc webpage: www.teagasc.ie/animals/dairy/milk-quality/chlorates/.

 The primary objective when choosing a water heating system is that it will deliver the required quantity of hot water, at the correct temperature, to wash both the bulk tank and the milking machine on the same day.
 To meet this objective, it is recommended to have enough capacity to deliver 9l of water per milking cluster and 2% of the volume of the bulk tank.